 When King Herod heard this he was disturbed, and all Jerusalem with him.
 When he had called together all the people’s chief priests and teachers of the law, he asked them where the Christ was to be born.
 (Matthew 2:3-4)

 You can see that the very idea of ‘the Christ’ was already commonly accepted between Herod and his religious advisors – even before Isa (Jesus – PBUH) was born – and it is used here without referring specifically to him.
-This is because, as explained above, ‘Christ’ comes from the Zabur (Psalms) written hundreds of years earlier by Prophet and King Dawud (David – PBUH), and it was commonly read by Jews of the 1st century (like Herod and the chief priests of his day) in the Greek Septuagint.
+This is because, as explained above, ‘Christ’ comes from the Zabur (Psalms) written hundreds of years earlier by Prophet and King Dawud (David – PBUH), and it was commonly read by Jews of the 1st century (like Herod) in the Greek Septuagint.
 ‘Christ’ was (and still is) a title, not a name.
 From this we can dismiss right away the ridiculous notions that ‘Christ’ was a Christian invention or an invention by someone like the Roman Emperor Constantine of 300 AD popularized by movies like Da Vinci Code.
 The title was in existence hundreds of years before there were any Christians or before Constantine came to power.

 Prophecies of ‘The Christ’ in Zabur